shreyakupadhyay/shrt/README.md

 ###Contributing:
  - Improve loading speed
- - Make the website pretty
+ - Unittests will be appreciated
  - Api for post and get requests

 ###License: